Error 521 occurs because the origin web server refuses a connection from Cloudflare. More specifically,

 Cloudflare IPs being blocked or rate-limited.

-To resolve this issue, whitelist all Cloudflare IP ranges in your server's firewall or any other security software at the origin.
+To resolve this issue, allowlist all Cloudflare IP ranges in your server's firewall or any other security software at the origin.
 See the list of Cloudflare IP ranges.

-If you're unable to whitelist Cloudflare IPs, contact your host provider.
+If you're unable to allowlist Cloudflare IPs, contact your host provider.

 Troubleshoot Error 521